 Old Mill CSO

 When: Work started - 3rd August2020.
 Expected completion: June 2021

 What: New CSO chamber.
 New CSO chamber with static screen.
 New pipework and outfall with headwall.
 There will be diversions along the pathway for walkers & cyclists

 When: Work started January 2021.
 Expected duration: 52 weeks

 What: New CSO chamber with powered screen and associated pipework.
 New outfall and headwall

-When: Works due to start in mid-April for around 32 weeks - TBC
+When: Works due to start May/June for around 7 months - TBC

 What: New CSO chamber with powered screen and associated pipework and outfall to connect into existing culvert